kerneltux0/podcast-numbers-graphs/README.md

 # podcast-numbers-graphs
 These scripts create graphs from the data in CSVs downloaded from the various platforms I use to distribute my podcast.
+All of these were written in Python 3.

-These use Pandas to work with the raw data & matplotlib to create the graphs.
+They use Pandas to work with the raw data & matplotlib to create the graphs.
 Nothing fancy, no GUI, I run them directly from bash.